emilarista/nautobot-fetch/Nautobot Modelling Conventions.md

 This connection is modeled exactly like an L2 single-connected endpoint described in the previous section, the only difference being that instead of modeling a single leaf/interface, an interface on both members of a leaf pair is chosen and configured according to the steps outlined in section 15.1.

 **Note:** This connection will be virtually indistinguishable from two separate single-connected interfaces.
-Use of the label field for naming these connections is strongly recommended to identify them as belonging to the same connected endpoint.
+Connecting these interfaces in nautobot or using the label or description fields for naming these connections is strongly recommended to identify them as belonging to the same connected endpoint.

 ## 15.3 L2 MLAG Connection